Va Va VIM!

 Things I learned…

-• Muscle memory takes a while to acquire.
+<esc>after typing code my entire career, much to the confusion of every version of Visual Studio, IntelliJ, Eclipse etc that I’ve used over the years. - Muscle memory takes a while to acquire.
 I have spent a LOT of time Googling for how do I do x in vim.
-You can do everything in vim without leaving the safety of your keyboard, but you won’t remember it all, muscle or not, for a while.
+You can do everything in

-• My shoulder is much better.
+vimin VS Code. - My shoulder is much better.

 Things I recommend…

-• Watch a vim overview/tutorial.
-You won’t (and don’t need to) remember all the commands, but it helps to have a high level overview of the modes and the type of things vim is capable of.
+vimoverview/tutorial.
+You won’t (and don’t need to) remember all the commands, but it helps to have a high level overview of the modes and the type of thingsvimis capable of. - Spend some time in

-• Spend some time in vim, grab a code file that you have no emotional attachment to and just start hacking.
-Try to replicate the common actions of coding in that language using vim commands.
-There is a steep initial learning curve, so be patient and give this a little bit of time.
+vim, grab a code file that you have no emotional attachment to and just start hacking.
+Try to replicate the common actions of coding in that language usingvimcommands.
+There is a steep initial learning curve, so be patient and give this a little bit of time. - If you decide that you’d like to explore

-• Build your own cheat sheet, you can focus it on the commands you use most often, and building it will help to acquire muscle memory.
+cheat sheet, you can focus it on the commands you use most often, and building it will help to acquire muscle memory. - Put your mouse on eBay.